Loop home

 • Have a unique title of the page

-• Have main sections/blocks (every 300 to 500 words)
+• Have main sections/blocks (every 300 to 500 words).
+These blocks have titles.

 • Have subsections if necessary